Carrot juice is extracted from whole carrots and is extremely nutritious.

-Specifically, 1 cup (250 ml) of carrot juice packs over 250% of the DV for vitamin A, mostly in the form of provitamin A carotenoids like beta carotene (
+Specifically, 1 cup (236 grams) of carrot juice packs over 250% of the DV for vitamin A, mostly in the form of provitamin A carotenoids like beta carotene (

 A high dietary intake of lutein and zeaxanthin may lower your risk of eye issues, such as age-related macular degeneration (AMD).
-One analysis of 6 studies linked a high dietary intake of these compounds to a 26% lower risk of late AMD, compared with a low intake (
+One older analysis of six studies linked a high dietary intake of these compounds to a 26% lower risk of late AMD compared with a low intake (

-Carrot juice is a very good source of carotenoids, including beta carotene, lutein, and zeaxanthin, which are vital for eye health and may protect against AMD.
+Carrot juice is a great source of carotenoids, including beta carotene, lutein, and zeaxanthin, which are vital for eye health and may protect against AMD.

 Carrot juice may give your immune system a boost.

-Additionally, this juice is a rich source of vitamin B6, providing over 30% of the DV in 1 cup (240 mL).
-Not only is vitamin B6 necessary for an optimal immune response, but deficiency in it is also linked to weakened immunity (
+Additionally, this juice is a rich source of vitamin B6, providing 30% of the DV in 1 cup (236 grams).
+Not only is vitamin B6 necessary for optimal immune response, but a deficiency in it is also linked to weakened immunity (

 As a rich source of vitamins A, B6, and C, carrot juice may help strengthen your immune system.